Marine Studies Group

 For more information visit the event page.

-Postgraduate Research in Marine & Earth Sciences Conferences
+Postgraduate Research in Marine & Earth Sciences (PRiMES) Conferences

 The Postgraduate Research in Marine and Earth Sciences (PRMES13) Conference was re-launched in November 2013.
 The event was organised by the Marine Studies Group (MSG) of the Geological Society and the Marine Geosciences Group of the National Oceanography Centre who hosted the meeting.